 What is the note-taking program?

-The note-taking program is a service that the Centre for Students with Disabilities provides to students with who, because of their disability, are unable to take their own notes in class.
+The note-taking program is a service that the Centre for Accessible Learning provides to students with who, because of their disability, are unable to take their own notes in class.
 The aim of this service is to provide reasonable access to lecture material by "bridging the information gap" that may occur due to a student’s disability, which may be compounded by large classrooms and poor acoustical or visual conditions.

 What does being a note-taker entail?